Large Language Models at Work in China's Labor Market: Introduction

+The analysis reveals significant heterogeneity in occupational exposure, with more educated, higher paid, white-collar occupations being the most exposed to LLMs.
+These results align with recent studies on the US labor market ~\citep{eloundou2023gpts,eisfeldt2023generative}, which also found that technological advancements disproportionately impact workers at the higher end of the wage spectrum.
+Beyond the positive correlation between wage, education, and occupational exposure, our findings indicate a positive correlation between experience premiums and exposure to LLMs, suggesting potential diminishing returns to ``learning by doing" in the future.

+To deepen these insights, we employed advanced language models (e.g., GPT-4, GLM, InternLM) to evaluate the quintet of occupations defined by \cite{acemoglu2011skills}: Non-routine Cognitive (Analytical), Non-routine Cognitive (Interpersonal), Routine Cognitive, Routine Manual, and Non-routine Manual Physical.
+For each occupation, we calculated an aggregate exposure score by averaging sub-occupation evaluations.
+The results indicate that non-routine cognitive skills, particularly analytical ones, are most significantly affected by LLMs.
+Routine manual skills are also substantially influenced, whereas interpersonal and non-routine manual physical skills remain relatively unaffected.

+This predominant impact on non-routine cognitive tasks deviates from the ``routinization hypothesis" ~\citep{autor2003skill}, which posited that ICT primarily automates routine, codifiable tasks performed by middle-wage workers.
+To explore the different occupational exposure patterns between traditional AI technologies and LLMs, we developed a theoretical model to shed light on the underlying mechanisms and policy implications.

+Our analysis further indicates that the impacts of LLMs on China's labor market are pervasive and diverse.
+Industry-level analyzes reveal that education and healthcare have a higher level of exposure, while manufacturing, agriculture, mining, and construction show lower exposure.
+In contrast to other developed countries, the uneven age distribution across industries in China amplifies the demographic exposure to LLMs, disproportionately affecting younger workers.

-Our analysis also indicates that LLMs will have a greater impact on labor demand.
-We utilize an online job postings dataset from January 2017 to December 2022 in China to construct an occupational vacancies index.
-We find a positive correlation between the share of vacancies and exposure score at occupation level.
-This implies that the labor demand structure is likely to exacerbate the disruptive impacts on the labor market in China.
-Additionally a positive correlation between the growth rate of vacancy shares and exposure scores indicates a potential reversal of the occupational labor demand trend.
-Contrary to popular expectations, the economic and labor market structure in China exacerbate the disruptive impacts of LLMs rather than alleviate them.
+Furthermore, LLMs significantly impact labor demand.
+Using an online job posting dataset, we constructed an occupational vacancy index.
+A positive correlation between vacancy shares and occupational exposure scores suggests that labor demand structures may exacerbate the disruptive impacts of LLMs on China's labor market.
+The positive correlation between the growth rate of vacancy shares and exposure scores further indicates a potential reversal in labor demand trends.
+Contrary to expectations, China's economic and labor market structure intensifies rather than mitigates the disruptive effects of LLMs.

-When faced with the potential relevance of LLMs, it becomes imperative to address the issue of regulating LLMs.
-To structure our discussion, we present a simple theoretical model.
-Transformative technologies like LLMs exert a heterogeneous impact on different occupations or industries.
-The regulation of LLMs needs to strike a balance between the positive productivity effects and the negative disruption costs on labor markets.
-Our analysis provides the initial steps toward a comprehensive quantitative evaluation.